 - Develop support tools for more strategy and project development including implementing UF-13 the region-wide LIDAR Project (with recommendations from the 2015 Sierra Nevada Adaptive Management Project (SNAMP) Appendix B: Spatial Team Final Report (Kelly and Guo 2015) and from experience with LIDAR aplications for fire and forest fuels management in the Klamath Basin and elsewhere in the Sierra-Cascade regions.)
-Develop maps and GIS layers that display forest vegetation ET and soils and geology permeability and porousity. - Further develop the Forest and Water Balances Study to narrow conceptual and methodoligical uncertainties and to further develop integrated water balance monitoring and modelling protocols including updating the USGS PRMS Model for the NF Feather River and for incorporating vegetation water balance information into the Upper Middle Fork Model.
-Revisit and refine forest-water hypotheses as information becomes available at local and regional levels. - Broaden the development of initial project examples and strategies (Section 6) for broader applications in deep, moderate, and shallow groundwater recharge forested areas with differeny precipitation characteristics in the region. - Integrate the work of the Uplands and Forest Workgroup and the Feather River Stewardship Collaborative into the US Forest Service Land and Resource Management Plan updates for the Plumas National Forest, and for the portions of the Lanssen and Tahoe National Forests that are within the UFR region.
+Develop maps and GIS layers that display forest vegetation ET and soils and geology permeability and porousity. - Further develop the Forest and Water Balances Study and Conceptual Model.
+Narrow conceptual and methodoligical uncertainties and develop integrated and multi-scale water balance monitoring and modelling protocols.
+Update the USGS PRMS Model for the NF Feather River to incorporatie vegetation water balance information.
+Incorporatie vegetation water balance iand uland recharge area information. into the Upper Middle Fork Model.
+Revisit and refine forest-water hypotheses as information becomes available. - Broaden the development of initial project examples and strategies (Section 6).
+Broader applications in deep, moderate, and shallow groundwater recharge forested areas with differeing precipitation and vegetation characteristics and historic fire regimes in the region are informed by monitoring, modeling, and relevant science. - Integrate the work of the Uplands and Forest Workgroup and the Feather River Stewardship Collaborative into the body of information utilized by the Forest Service planners for updates to the US Forest Service Land and Resource Management Plans for the Plumas National Forest, and for the portions of the Lanssen and Tahoe National Forests that are within the UFR region. - Engage the other local governments in the UFR (Butte, Lassen, and Sierra counties) in further advocacy on state and federal planning documenta relating to forests and water for shaping legislative and investment initiatives for improving forest and watershed health in California and in other western states as appropriate. - Work with DWR to integrate the Uplands and Forest Workgroup's recommendations into the next California Water Plan update. - Work with other forest, water and tribal collaboratives in the state to secure durable investments into forest and watershed conservation and enhancements and for securing adequate capacity funding for the coordination of collaborative efforts including funding proposal development and for developing inter-regional forest-water balance studies and projects.

-- Engage the other local governments in the UFR (Butte, Lassen, and Sierra counties) in further advocacy on state and federal planning documenta relating to forests and water for shaping legislative and investment initiatives for improving forest and watershed health in California and in other western states as appropriate. - Work with DWR to integrate the Uplands and Forest Workgroup's recommendations into the next California Water Plan update. - Work with other forest, water and tribal collaboratives in the state to secure durable investments into forest and watershed conservation and enhancements and for securing adequate capacity funding for the coordination of collaborative efforts including funding proposal development and for developing inter-regional forest-water balance studies and projects. - Overcome barriers to benefits for disadvantaged communities in forests such as biases and errors in DAC assessment tools and data bases, and inadequate funding for projects that provide employment and other opportunities for economic recovery at community and UFR regional scales.
+• Overcome barriers to benefits for disadvantaged communities in forests such as biases and errors in DAC assessment tools and data bases, and inadequate funding for projects that provide employment and other opportunities for economic recovery at community and UFR regional scales.

-8: Appendices
+8: Attachments

-Appendix A:
+Attachment A: